Moritz Immisch: Electric Tram

 Like his contemporary and fellow electric launch pioneer, Anthony Reckenzaun, Immisch became interested in the development of electric traction for urban transport.
 Both men had designed and built electric motors to be fitted to tramcars for the public and light railways for industrial purposes.

 At the end of 1888 and during 1889 the Electric Traction Company, employing Immisch machinery and expertise, had instigated a trial of accumulator tramcars on the Barking Road section of the North Metropolitan Tramways Company's network.
 This small mile-long single-line track from Plaistow to Canning Town was chosen to prove the economy and reliability of the electric system.
 The 52 seat tramcars, 6 in total (4 on the road at any one time), ran daily from June 1889 until August 1892.

 In 1890, with hopes of a large scale expansion of electric traction on the existing horse-drawn tramways, Immisch's Company, together with the Electric Traction Company chaired by Viscount Bury, sold itself to the General Electric Power and Traction Company Limited.
 This new company soon foundered however due to its reliance on rechargeable battery traction.

-Despite the North Metropolitan Tramways Company having obtained a Private Act in 1890 to employ such electric tramcars throughout the network, the ultimate approval remained with the local authorities through whose areas the trams ran.
-In a time of growing municipal powers, the old contracting leases of the Tramways Act of 1870 were expiring and local authorities in the UK looked to buy out old lines from the tramway companies, to develop services of their own.
+Despite the North Metropolitan Tramways Company having obtained a private act, the North Metropolitan Tramways Act 1890 (53 & 54 Vict. c. xlvi), to employ such electric tramcars throughout the network, the ultimate approval remained with the local authorities through whose areas the trams ran.
+In a time of growing municipal powers, the old contracting leases of the Tramways Act 1870 (33 & 34 Vict. c.
+78) were expiring and local authorities in the UK looked to buy out old lines from the tramway companies, to develop services of their own.

 These obstacles, together with the high costs of maintaining the accumulators on such a small installation were the end of the system, and it was evident that the General Electric Power and Traction Company had, in the circumstances, been overcapitalised.
 It was wound up in 1894.

 In 1891 an Immisch motor was used in a tramcar tested on the experimental John Gordon closed conduit (or closed culvert) electric tramway system.
 The tests took place in the Merryweather & Sons works in Greenwich, known for its fire engines and steam trams, showing success although the system was not commercially adopted.
 (Letter from Merryweather & Sons to (London) Standard, and Morning Post 21 Oct 1891; same letter to Pall Mall Gazette 31 Oct 1891; also quoted in The Queenslander (Australia), 19 Dec 1891).